ansible/workshops/exercises/ansible_f5/4.3-tower-workflow2/README.md

 ## Step 6: Create a converged link
 1. Hover over the `Attach iRule to virtual server` node and click the blue chain symbol.
 2. Now, click on the existing `Detach iRule`.
-A ADD LINK window will appear.
+An ADD LINK window will appear.
 For the RUN parameter choose Always.
 ![converge link](images/converge-link.png)

 ## Step 7: Run the Workflow